 Forwarding (I-XI), 2016, electrostatic printed paper, printed Tyvek, each 44 in x 33 in x 1/4 in

-Making a crazy quilt often results in leftover and awkward in-between shapes that are adopted by default but don’t feel intentionally drawn.
+Making a crazy quilt often results in leftover and awkward in-between shapes that are adopted by default and don’t feel intentionally drawn.
 In the case of this quilt no shape feels more or less worthy of attention than any other.
 I was shocked, and still am, to find no favorites among them.

 For more on the Forwarding projects visit Forwarding Related Materials.